navyamanda8/backend_project/README.md

-To run the file use node src/server.js
+move to backend folder and run the file use node src/server.js